The Systemic Perpetuation of Sexism, Sexual Harassment and Sexual Assault

 It doesn’t stop at work and it doesn’t stop when you get off your computer.
 It happens to women, somewhere, every day when they leave their house.
 Cat calling.
 The occasional physical intimidation.
 Walking down the street in New Orleans having a bouncer run out and grab you, and start dragging you toward his bar yelling, “White girls with booty get in free,” (that happened to me) or having a 6’2” total stranger come up and press his body against you and start telling you all the things he wants to do to you (that happened to me on the same trip, in the same city, on the same street just a couple of blocks before).

 I’ve gotten to the point where I just look down, say nothing, and keep walking and pretend it’s not happening because especially when it’s a total stranger in the street at night, you never know when they’re going to pull out a gun and simply shoot you.
+And yet, this is the response I received when posting about my dislike of cat calling on Facebook:

 It’s not just an American thing, either.
 I was told by an employee of the resort I stayed at in Mexico that I had big “chichis” and he’d like to take me to his hammock.
 Two men from the same group of Canadians at a hotel pool in Las Vegas thought it was ok to put their hand on my thigh under the water in the pool or to “hug” me – men I had barely spoken to for five minutes.